Why do I have a bump on my mouth inside the cheek?

 1. You have a single non-painful bump on your cheek

-This type of lesion is relatively common in the mouth, and most often appears due to an injury or long-term continuous irritation from an ill-fitting denture or accidentally injuring an area of your cheek.
+This type of lesion is relatively common in the mouth, and most often appears as a result of ongoing, long-term irritation from ill-fitting dentures or repetitive injury to an area of the cheek.

 They appear as a single mass, between 1 and 2 centimeters in size, which may be firm or soft to the touch.
 They can be attached to a part of your mouth by their base or a stem.